-- We don’t have to live our lives for other people or give a rats ass about what they think.
+- You don’t have to live your life for other people or give a rats ass about what they think.

-- We can open that business that we’ve always desired.
+- You can open that business that you’ve always wanted to.

-- We can have a fulfilling, satisfying, and growth oriented relationship that lights us up.
+- You can have a fulfilling, satisfying, and growth oriented relationship that lights you up.

-- We can stand fully in the power of who we are.
+- You can stand fully in the power of who you are.

-- We can create the life we truly desire for ourselves.
+- You can create the life you truly desire.

-- We can identify our dreams and actually go after them.
+- You can identify our dreams and actually go after them.